 - Imperfect friend (Imperfect cadence)

 - Perfectly perfect (Perfect cadence)

 - We interrupt this message (Interrupted cadence)

 Each song outlines one cadence and aims to give you a little bit of context about them.
-What do you learn about each cadence from the song?
+Listen to Perfectly Perfect.
+What do you learn about the cadence from the song?
 What clues do the lyrics give you?
-Can you identify the examples of the cadences in the songs?
+Can you identify the examples of the cadence in the song?